JvanKatwijk/qt-dab/README.md

 kernel module to be blacklisted, see e.g.
  * https://www.reddit.com/r/RTLSDR/wiki/blacklist_dvb_usb_rtl28xxu/

-Personally, I prefer to build a version of the library myself, see
+Personally, I prefer to build a version of the library myself,  installation is easy, see:
  * "https://osmocom.org/projects/rtl-sdr/wiki".

-For using the LimeSDR device I went back to the sources and compiled the support library myself, see
+For using the LimeSDR device I went back to the sources and compiled the support library myself, see:
  * "https://wiki.myriadrf.org/Lime_Suite".

 For installing the support software for the Adalm Pluto I followed the instructions on